top of page

 Settled pursuant to a confidentiality agreement.

 LANCE CORPORAL WILLIAM TREY LAFITTE – NATIONAL INTERSTATE INSURANCE COMPANY, Plaintiff, vs. NATHAN S. BYRD, et al., Defendants.
-In the Circuit Court of Jefferson County, Alabama, Civil Action Number 2009-00723.
+In the Circuit Court of Jefferson County, Alabama.

-This lawsuit was the result of a common carrier accident that occurred on March 9, 2008.
+This lawsuit was the result of a common carrier accident.
 At that time, the 23 Anti-Terrorism Battalion Marines were aboard a charter bus returning to Fort Rucker after weekend training.
 The commanding officer on the charter bus repeatedly warned the driver both about his excessive speed and the fact that they were approaching a dangerous turn.
 The driver of the bus ignored the commanding officer's warnings.
 As a result, the charter bus entered the dangerously sharp turn at a rate of speed that made it impossible to safely navigate.
 As expected, the driver lost control of the charter bus and it overturned with such force that the Marines inside were ejected from the vehicle.
 As a result of this incident, Lance Corporal William Trey Lafitte was paralyzed.

 Five Million Dollar settlement.

 RILEY ELLIS JR., as the sole wrongful heir of GIOVANNI CRYSTIAN MOORE, Deceased, and STERLING JERROD ELLIS MOORE, Deceased, Plaintiffs vs. GIBBES COTTON CO., INC., a Mississippi corporation, and KERRICK D. JOHNSON, an individual, Defendants.
-In the Circuit Court of Claiborne County, Mississippi, Civil Action Number 2007-54.
+In the Circuit Court of Claiborne County, Mississippi.

-This lawsuit was the result of a commercial vehicle accident that occurred on or about January 12, 2007 at the intersection of U.S. Highway 18 and Old Highway 18 in Claiborne County, Mississippi.
+This lawsuit was the result of a commercial vehicle accident that at the intersection of U.S. Highway 18 and Old Highway 18 in Claiborne County, Mississippi.
 Plaintiff alleged that Defendant Kerrick Johnson, employed by Gibbes Cotton Co., negligently and/or wantonly operated a commercial vehicle in violation of Federal Motor Carrier Safety Regulations (FMCSR) and Mississippi commercial vehicle law.
 Plaintiff's position was that both the Defendant's vehicle and driver violated FMCSR, Mississippi state regulations governing the operation of commercial vehicles, and Mississippi state laws regulating the operation of any vehicle.
 This accident resulted in the wrongful deaths of both Plaintiffs.

 Settled pursuant to a confidentiality agreement.

 ELIJAH J. BARNES, an individual, and MARY BARNES, an individual, Plaintiffs, vs. WAL-MART TRANSPORTATION, LLC, a global corporation, and DAVID WINTERS, an individual, Defendants.
-In the Circuit Court of Jefferson Davis County, Mississippi, Civil Action Number 2007-82P.
+In the Circuit Court of Jefferson Davis County, Mississippi.

 Settled pursuant to a confidentiality agreement.